 Now, many years later, living on the other hemisphere of our Earth, I remember them and feel connected to them in my heart through our mutual respect, love, and gratitude for each other.
-I love my new home and I am happy in it and, at the same time, I understand that there is enough space in my heart for everyone who was, is, and will be in my life, no matter where this place is . . .
+I love my new home and I am happy in it, at the same time, I understand that there is enough space in my heart for everyone who was, is, and will be in my life, no matter where this place is . . .
 When we don’t shut ourselves off from the world, our world inside becomes as big as the world outside.
 A big world always gives much greater opportunities.
 Everything that happens to us in life is always a reflection of our inner world.
-In this world, there are no borders. . .
-This is such a powerful algorithm from our experiences . . .
-It is worth teaching all our children.
+In this world, there are no borders.
+It is worth helping to realize that for our children.
 This is not a theory, this is from our own practice . . .

 I wanted to develop a direction that was becoming increasingly important for me.
 I wanted to apply my experience and knowledge to “Forming and developing environmental culture and harmonious development of children by combining humanitarian and natural areas of world knowledge” in practice.
 This meant I needed daily communication with children and parents.

-Step by step, there were books, exhibitions of paintings and illustrations, scenarios for children’s TV programs, broadcasts on the radio and much more.
-I did not think about status and rewards, I just did everything, listening to my heart, with a great desire to share my talents for the happiness of children and parents.
+Step by step, there were books, exhibitions of paintings and illustrations, scenarios for children’s TV programs, broadcasts on the radio, and much more.
+I did not think about status and rewards, I just did everything, listening to my heart, with a great desire to share my creativity for the happiness of children and parents.
 How did I find the time to do all this while working and raising my children?
-I don’t know … but our time is a truly unique dimension, which depends on our attitude.
+I don’t know . . . but our time is a truly unique dimension, which depends on our attitude.

 I lived and worked in Moscow, flying to implement training programs throughout Russia.
-I conducted training, coaching sessions in the field of training company managers while continuing to work with my children’s program for “Peace in me” and the program “Academy of successful and happy parents.”
-I am convinced that continuous joint development and improvement of children and parents together is always important for family’s happiness regardless of our age, status, profession.
+I conducted training, and coaching sessions in the field of training company managers while continuing to work with my children’s program for “Peace in Me” and the program “Academy of Happy Parents.”
+I am convinced that continuous joint development and improvement of children and parents together is always important for the family’s happiness regardless of our age, status, or profession.

-I continued to train to upgrade my coaching skills and passed an international certification as a coach and specialist in communicating with children.
+I continued to train to upgrade my coaching skills and passed an international certification as a coach and specialist in harmonious personality development.
 I developed my business, learning many new areas by following my heart.
-Despite my work rhythms, I remained a mother, supporting my children with love and my faith in them.
+Despite my work rhythms, I always remained a mother, supporting my children with love and my faith in them.

 A year later, on Valentine’s Day :), I met Joff.
 A little later, we met up in London at the World Book Fair, where I flew with my novel looking for a translator.
 Since then have become one.
 Two halves of two countries on different continents: the United States and Russia.
 My almost zero English and Joff’s zero Russian.
 We communicated using Google translator resulting in many humorous situations . . .